intel-analytics/BigDL-2.x/docs/docs/Orca/orca-pytorch-estimator.md

 ### Orca PyTorch Estimator

-Orca PyTorch Estimator is an estimator to do PyTorch training/evaluation/prediction on Spark in a d distributed fashion.
+Orca PyTorch Estimator is an estimator to do PyTorch training/evaluation/prediction on Spark in a distributed fashion.

 It can support various data types, like XShards, PyTorch DataLoader, PyTorch DataLoader creator, etc.